NixOS/rfcs/rfcs/0034-expression-integrity.md

   * A Github employee is coerced or malicious
   * The Github account credentials of any maintainer are compromised
-  * A successful BGP attack on github.com or similar to create an MITM
+  * A successful (even limited) MITM attack on github.com

 Essentially NixOS has many single points of trust, and thus single points of failure.